 There is only one ETF that currently tracks Canada’s Dividend Aristocrats.
 In comparison, there are almost a dozen funds south of the border that track U.S. dividend growth companies.

 Aristocrats are stocks that have a history of raising their dividends for at least five consecutive years.

 The index fund seeks to replicate the investment of the S&P/TSX Canadian Dividend Aristocrats Index.
 To be included in the Index, stocks must have a market cap of at least $300 million.

 This is equal to an average of 9.2% annually.
 In comparison, the Canadian Dividend Aristocrats have collectively raised dividends by approximately 11.8% over the same time frame.

-The Aristocrat index fund is a well-balanced ETF with most sectors accounting for no more than 20% of holdings.
-The lone exception is Financial Services which is the top sector holding at 20.40%.
+However, the Aristocrat index fund is a well-balanced ETF with most sectors accounting for no more than 20% of holdings.
+The lone exception is Financial Services which is the top sector holding at 23.7%.

 The Top 10 holdings are quite interesting and outside of the norm.
 They account for only 24.3% of holdings and no stock accounts for more than 2.91% of holdings.

 iShares S&P/TSX Capped Info Tech ETF (TSX:XIT)